(When available, we use affiliate links and may earn a commission!)

-A dry eye problem is common, especially among older people.
-With aging, the human body is less likely to produce enough tears.
+Dry eyes occur when the normal tears are out of balance.
 These tears provide moisture and lubrication to the eyes to make them comfortable or functional.
 Tears also protect the eyes from possible infection.

 Without the regular production of tears, the eyes are prone to struggle with dryness.
-Aside from the natural aging process, a more common cause is overexposure to the computer screen.
-Another cause of dry eye is antihistamine’s side effects or by other medical conditions that prevent the eyes from closing.
+Aside from the natural aging process, a more common cause is screen time.
+Another cause of dry eye is blepharitis or allergies.

 Warm Compress or Cold Compress?

 People suffer from dry eyes at different degrees.
 If it becomes severe, it requires medical intervention.
 On the other hand, mild symptoms have available self-treatment options.
 Physicians recommend the application of compresses to alleviate the pain and discomfort due to dry eyes.
 There are two compresses: the warm compress and the cold compress.
 For people who want to know which is the better treatment, here is a guide to compare the two options.

 Warm Compress for Dry Eyes

 Warm compress is best for people who struggle with dry eyes due to difficulty sleeping because of strained eyes.
 By increasing blood circulation and stimulating the oil glands, warm compress allows the eyes to feel relaxed.
 It is also ideal for people who find that their tears evaporate too quickly.
 These people suffer from Meibomian gland dysfunction.

 Other people feel comfortable with the warm sensation from the compress.
 That’s because heat stimulates the oil glands within the eye and helps to produce more oil.
 This makes it ideal for people who wake up with crusty, flaky, or sticky eyes due to a problem with the lipid layer of the eyes.
 The warmth enables better blood circulation around the eyes, which effectively stimulates the glands and unclogs them.